 Believe it or not, some cars are more prone to having their catalytic converters stolen than others.
 In case you’re wondering, these thieves steal convertors depending on their price, how common the vehicle is, and how easy it is to access the catalytic convertor.

-Keeping these aforementioned factors in mind, here’s a list of cars that are more prone to having their converters stolen:
+Keeping these factors mentioned above in mind, here’s a list of cars that are more prone to having their converters stolen:

 - 1985-2021 Ford F-Series pickup trucks